ali-nayeem/mammle/README.md

 </figure>

 ## Software Commands
-Below we provide the software commands used for out experimentation.
+Below we provide the software commands used for our experimentation.
 Please note the provided commands of MUSCLE and RAxML only represent the current components of MAMMLE framework.
 One can easily replace these components with other appropriate tools/commands which is the main strength of this framework.

 - MUSCLE (version 3.8.1551) command
 ```